quale-quest/sql-mvc/Install.md

 Edit and play with the demo page : sql-mvc/Quale/Standard/Home/Guest/Dashboard/Dashboard-Include.quicc the changes you make will automatically be updated to your browser.

-Error output will bve on the consol running the ./dev_server.sh and also in the file: sql-mvc/server/compiler/output/error_log.json
+Error output will bve on the console running the ./dev_server.sh and also in the file: sql-mvc/server/compiler/output/error_log.json